LukaslWeber/NLP_II_Interactive_Learning/README.md

     - [x] Ranked batch-mode samlping
     - [x] expected error reduction: binary and log loss (Roy and McCallum)
     - [x] Information density
-    - [ ] Steam-Based Sampling
+    - [X] Steam-Based Sampling
   - [x] Train on MNIST with part of the data (starting points for the query strategies)
-  - [ ] Use pretrained net and comprare how well finetuning with and without modAL works
-- [x] Set random number generators to always provude the same models
+- [x] Set random number generators to always provide the same models and pseudo-randomness
 - [ ] instead of random X_pool try stratified  sampling (e.g. X_initial, _, y_initial, _ = train_test_split(X_train, y_train, test_size=0.9, stratify=y_train, random_state=random_seed))
 - [ ] Shuffle Dataset maybe after each epoch?
 - [ ] Maybe: [use Committee based methods](https://modal-python.readthedocs.io/en/latest/content/models/Committee.html#query-strategies)
 - [ ] Cross-Validation verwenden um sicherzustellen dass es nicht an unterschiedlichen Random-splits am Dataset liegt?
 - [ ] Evaluation
+  - [x] Plot Accuracy
+  - [x] Per-Class-Accuracy
-  - [ ] Accuracy
+  - [ ] Plot Per-Class-Accuracy
+  - [x] Plot train error
-  - [ ] Percentage error
+  - [x] Plot test error
-  - [ ] ROC Curve
+  - [x] ROC Curve
+  - [x] Precision
+  - [x] Recall
-  - [ ] Precision, Recall, F1-Score: Useful if MNIST classes are imbalanced.
+  - [x] F1-Score: Useful if MNIST classes are imbalanced.
-  - [ ] Learning Curve: Plot accuracy against the number of training samples queried.
-  - [ ] Maybe even compare to state of the art [from the Benchmark](https://paperswithcode.com/sota/image-classification-on-mnist?metric=Trainable%20Parameters)
-  - [ ] Maybe Explainability
-  - [ ] Use confusion matrices for a class-wise error analysis.
+  - [x] Use confusion matrices for a class-wise error analysis.
   - [ ] Graph which points (how to show this in a graph) were added, which points had the most impact
-  - [ ] Maybe: use TüPlots
+  - [x] use TüPlots
-- [ ] Check if all possible query strategies were used
+- [x] Check if all possible query strategies were used
 - [ ] Implement CNN and do the whole thing with a CNN instead of the shallow classifier
 - [ ] Rework citations
   - [ ] MNIST